publicmays/Reactjs/docs/officialDocumentation/implementationNotes.md

 }
 ```

-First, let's consider the implementation of `CompositeComponenet`:
+First, let's consider the implementation of `CompositeComponent`:

 ```ts
 class CompositeComponent {